rlaiola/relax-docker/README.md

 > **NOTE:** These instructions take into account the Docker image generated in the previous section (no multi-platform support).

 - After building, set the user and image tags accordingly.
-The IMAGE_ID's will show up with the `docker images -a`;
+The IMAGE_ID's will show up with the `docker image ls`;

   ```sh
   docker tag IMAGE_ID ghcr.io/rlaiola/relax:1.1.0